srbala/fedora-kickstarts/README.md

 This project is packaged in Fedora as the spin-kickstarts package allowing users to see and modify the kickstart files for their local needs.

+Maintainers for each image are listed in the `maintainers.toml` file.

 ## To make a release ##

     git clone ssh://git@pagure.io/fedora-kickstarts.git fedora-kickstarts